 The Google Home Max has excellent voice assistant support.
 Like the Google Nest Audio, it has built-in Google Assistant and performs very well, even if you're far from the speaker.
 You can easily control your audio content with your voice, and if you don't like knowing that the speaker is always listening to you, you can mute the microphone with the switch at the back.

 The Google Home app is remarkable.
 You can adjust the speaker's bass and treble levels as well as control and configure multiple Google speakers to suit your preferences.
 You can use two Home Max speakers together to create a larger stereo setup, or set them up in different rooms and cast to them simultaneously via Wi-Fi.
+If you're looking for a speaker with a Graphic EQ and presets, check out the Sony SRS-RA3000.

 This speaker has an Aux port for you to plug in your devices and easily switch between them.
 There's also a USB-C port, but the manufacturer doesn't mention what it can be used for.